Milwaukee County Transit System: History

-Upgraded Technology on Board

 In late 2013 into the early part of 2014, MCTS began debuting new technology onboard buses.
 This included introducing real-time bus information allowing passengers to track the exact location of buses, new fareboxes and an electronic fare system by virtue of a smart card (M•CARD), and a stop announcement system complete with visual and audio information.
-Clever Devices is the provider of the real-time bus information, stop annunciator system and the farebox terminal, whereas the new fareboxes were provided by Scheidt & Bachmann.
+Clever Devices is the provider of the real-time bus information and stop annunciator system, whereas the new fareboxes were provided by Scheidt & Bachmann.

 MCTS NEXT

 In 2018, MCTS began a comprehensive study and overview of the entire fixed-route system and began the process of implementing a new system with faster service, more connections, and easier-to-understand routes.
 Multiple community meetings and forums were held to gather public input on the project.
-Prior to the project, only about 40% of the system was high-frequency routes, which are routes that come every 15 minutes.
+Prior to the project, only about 40% of the system was high-frequency routes, defined as routes on which buses come every 15 minutes during peak hours.
 The consensus from the study was that riders wanted faster service and were willing to walk extra distance to bus stops.
-The public voted that the transit system would transition to a 60-40 model, meaning 60% of the routes would be high frequency.
+MCTS presented two options - transition the system to an 80-20 model, meaning 80% of the routes would be high-frequency, or a 60-40 model with 60% of the routes high-frequency, the latter being what the public ultimately decided.
 MCTS analyzed every bus stop in the system and removed some lightly used bus stops to speed up service.
 The system overhaul was implemented in 3 phases in 2021, with the first one beginning March 7.
 This phase involved Routes 15, 19, 31, 33, 35, 51, 52, 63, and the introduction of new routes 20 and 68.
 The second phase was implemented June 6, 2021, and involved changes to routes PurpleLine, 12, 14, 21, 53, 57 and 80, with new routes 11, 34, 58 and 88 being introduced.
-The final phase of the project, implemented August 29, 2021, affected routes BlueLine, 22, 28, 54, 55, 56, 60, 76, with new routes 18, 66 and 92.
+The final phase of the project, implemented August 29, 2021, affected routes BlueLine, 22, 28, 54, 55, 56, 60, 76, with new routes 18, 66 and 92 and the retirement of routes 64 and 67.
 The reimagined transit system was accompanied by a 14% increase in ridership after the first phase was implemented.

 Response to COVID-19

-Due to the COVID-19 pandemic, face masks have been required on all MCTS buses since August 1, 2020.
-As of July 1, 2021, there is no passenger limit on each bus.
-Passengers are also encouraged to limit interaction with the bus driver, exit through the back door, and to use contactless fare forms, such as the M•CARD or Ride MCTS app.
+Due to the COVID-19 pandemic, face masks were required on all MCTS buses.
+In the early stages of the pandemic, there was a passenger limit of 10 passengers per bus, which was increased to 15, but rescinded on July 1, 2021.
+Passengers were encouraged to limit interaction with the bus driver, exit through the back door, and to use contactless fare forms, such as the M•CARD or Ride MCTS app.